bernatferragut/MESSAGE-PROJECT/0.General/IDEAS.md

 13. DOES NOT TOUCH INDIGENOUS PEOPLE DIRECTLY BUT COULD BE PRESENTED IN ONE OF THEIR SITES

+It is not the case.

 14. DISTRIBUTION - EXHIBITION - DISSEMINATION - PROMOTION - PLANS

+The project will be on the web stored in the EOS Blockchain in a descentralized system.
+Each of the pieces will be ecrypted and sold in crytpocurrencies as payment method.
+The payments and shipping will be handled through the website.

+It will be promoted throught the SAT, GESU and other knowh Montreal Art Centers.

+My intention is to do the presentation in a church when possible and have a permanent exhibition there and another rotating different churches in Quebec, Canada and the World.

 15. SPECIFIC REQUIREMENTS FOR THE ARTISTIC PRACTICE?